 I picked up the Tarva Dresser- larger than his last one which is nice- and ready for whatever I wanted to do to it!

-I was not planning on having to buy new furniture, so I wanted to be very frugal with this project and that meant paint I already had would have to work!
-I had some Annie Sloan Paris Grey and some Country Grey- so I mixed them together and the painted the body of it. (oh and clearly this was after I assembled the whole thing;)
+I was not planning on having to buy new furniture, so I wanted to be very frugal with this project and that meant paint I already had would have to work.
+I had some Annie Sloan Paris Grey and some Country Grey- so I mixed them together and then painted the body of it. (oh and clearly this was after I assembled the whole thing;)

 After my stripes were done I went on a hardware hunt!
 I didn’t care for the wood knobs that came with it and was going for a preppy collegiate kind of look so I wanted to find some gold pulls.
 Home Depot and Martha Stewart always pull through (see what I did there?).

 they look a lot more brassy in this pic than they are.
 I used two on each drawer and to make life easier I used the holes already there as the outer hole of each pull- make sense?
 I then used my 3M tape to make a mock up of the hole placement!
 This makes it so much easier because then you can just put the tape on the spot (making sure it is level) and color in the holes and then drill!

 I’m pretty happy with how this puppy turned out and more importantly, my boy is happy!
 No more squishing clothes in his smaller dresser and strategically, I bought one that would not offer any options of hiding in it… hopefully.

 You are also about to see two other of my Ikea finds- a gorgeous lamp (obsessed) and also a $40 chair to give my guy a place to hang out:) Can’t beat that price!